Kaplan International Languages Privacy Notice

 - Parents and guardians: If you are under 18, we may share your personal data with your parents or guardians in order to perform our contract, comply with our legal obligations and if it is in your vital interests.

-- Other entities in the Kaplan group: We may share your personal data with other entities in our group as part of our regular reporting activities on company performance, in the context of a business reorganisation or group restructuring exercise or for system maintenance support and hosting of data.
+- Other entities in the Kaplan group: Kaplan International Languages, alongside ESL and Alpadia Language Schools are part of Kaplan International.
+We may share your personal data with other entities in our corporate group for the purposes of responding to your inquiry, as part of our regular reporting activities on company performance, in the context of a business reorganisation or group restructuring exercise or for system maintenance support and hosting of data.

 - Regulators: We may need to share your personal data if required by a regulator or to otherwise comply with law.